 - Always remember to clean the tweezers when you are done.

 - Don’t cut your hairs too short as it can compromise your immune system and respiration.

 - Use an antibiotic in case you nick your nose with tweezers or scissors.

 Must Watch – How to Remove Nose Hair?

-Hairs that peek outside your nose can have negative impact in your overall look.
+Hairs that peek outside your nose can have a negative impact on your overall look.
 Though rare in youths, peeking nose hairs are common among the elderly.
-Some people may associate it with lack of personal hygiene and care give considering what comes from the nose.
-If nose hair is talking toll on your beauty, the best way to fight back is by trimming.
-You can use tweezers, scissors or trimmers.
-Always disinfect these tools prior and after trimming.
+Some people may associate it with a lack of personal hygiene and care given considering what comes from the nose.
+If nose hair is taking a toll on your beauty, the best way to fight back is by trimming.
+You can use tweezers, scissors, or trimmers.
+Always disinfect these tools prior to and after trimming.
 The whole trimming exercise should be done with a lot of care to prevent injury.
-In case injury occurs, apply an antibiotic.
+In case an injury occurs, apply an antibiotic.